joimb9064/vulnerable-lab/README.md

 - Open the port 8081 in the / opt/apache-tomcat-xxx/conf/server.xml file to avoid conflict with log4j which is running on port 8080.

 ### Start apache with script name startapache.sh
+**copy the manager file to the apache-tomcat folder with the command** sudo cp manager.xml /opt/apache-tomcat-10.1.8/conf/Catalina/localhost
 ```
 #!/bin/bash
 cd /opt/tomcat/apache-tomcat-xxx/bin